-HDPERU is an independent production company founded by filmmaker brothers Alvaro and Diego Sarmiento.
-We produce films focused in the defense of native peoples’ rights and environmental conservation in the Andes and the Amazon of Peru.
+HDPERU is an indigenous film collective founded by filmmaker brothers Alvaro and Diego Sarmiento.
+We produce documentaries focused on the defense of native peoples’ rights and environmental justice in the Andes and the Amazon of Peru.

 GREEN RIVER.
 THE TIME OF THE YAKURUNAS (2017) our feature debut premiered at the 67 Berlin Film Festival and the MoMA Doc Fortnight.
-The documentary is a poetic journey into the depths of the Amazon which explores the perception of time in three small villages that live in close symbiosis with the river.
+The documentary is a poetic journey into the depths of the Amazon which explores the perception of time in three small villages.